frkatona/ObsidianSync/Music/Eric Performance.md

 ---
 # Practice Notes

+## 2025-09-26
+ - Vocal warmups
+	 - range: E2 to E4, head voice around C5 (or 6?), G5 downward passagio
+	 - E4 seems to be the passagio where voice cracks
+		 - noticed as the high note in Coverup (they're so PROUD)
+		 - it sounded painful the first few times, but then after a few iterations sounded strong, so it's attainable with some warming up
+	 - walk away with some actual exercises
 ## 2025-09-21
 - I think I mis-wrote the online Revolving Door notes: should be A# F#, not F# A# for the intro/verses
 ## 2025-09-06 Notes